TACC/Lmod/docs/source/130_spider_cache.rst

    how long it takes to do any module commands.

 #.
 If you have a formal procedure for installing packages on your system,
    then I recommend you to do the following.
-Have the install proceedure run the update_lmod_system_cache_files script.
+Have the install procedure run the update_lmod_system_cache_files script.
 This will create a file called "system.txt", which marks the time that the system was last updated, so that Lmod knows that the cache is still good.